hbfreed/open-concept-steering/README.md

 ## Acknowledgments

-This project builds upon the work described in ["Scaling Monosemanticity: Extracting Interpretable Features from Claude 3 Sonnet"](https://transformer-circuits.pub/2024/scaling-monosemanticity/) by Anthropic, as well as the papers that proceed it.
+This project is based directly upon the work described in ["Scaling Monosemanticity: Extracting Interpretable Features from Claude 3 Sonnet"](https://transformer-circuits.pub/2024/scaling-monosemanticity/) by Anthropic, as well as the preceding papers.